yzernik/yzernik.github.io/_posts/2022-01-07-trustless-ptlc-for-content.md

 * Alice has a piece of content she wants to sell to multiple buyers.
 * Alice generates a scalar value $$s1$$ to use as a symmetric encryption/decryption key, and encrypts the content.
 * Alice calculates the point $$p1$$ on an elliptic curve $$G$$ by calculating $$p1 = s1*G$$.
 * Alice makes $$p1$$ publicly available for anyone interested in buying the content.
+The value of $$p1$$ is publicly endorsed by Alice, so if it turns out to be incorrect, her reputation will be damaged.
 * Alice shares the encrypted content with a relay named Carol.
 * Bob downloads the encrypted content from Carol, and requests an invoice to unlock the content.
 * Carol generates a new scalar value $$s2$$, and creates a *PTLC* Lightning invoice with $$s1 + s2$$ as the preimage.